JeanMichel3000/ada-template-website/project.md

 <li>Workplaces : -32.4 %</li>
 </ul>

-<b>Analysis : </b>Cluster with light restrictions.
-Mostly composed of undemocratic countries.
+<b>Analysis : </b>This is a cluster with light restrictions, mostly composed of undemocratic countries.
 This is quite surprising as we could expect undemocratic countries to impose the hardest restrictions while the contrary seems to happen.
 </p>

 </section>